jedisct1/libsodium-doc/installation/README.md

 sudo make install
 ```

+Since different files are compiled for different CPU classes, and to prevent unwanted optimizations, avoiding link-time optimization (LTO) is recommended.

 On Linux, if the process hangs at the `make check` step, your system PRG may not have been properly seeded.
 Please refer to the notes in the "Usage" section for ways to address this.

 ## Compilation on Windows